African-American names: European and Biblical names

-Even with the rise of created names, it is also still common for African Americans to use biblical, historic, or European names.
+Even with the rise of created names, it is still common for African Americans to use biblical or European names.
 Daniel, Christopher, Michael, David, James, Joseph, and Matthew were among the most common names for African-American boys in 2013.

 Workplace discrimination

-In recent years it has become evident that workplace discrimination exists on the basis of names.
-A recent study concluded that applicants with traditionally “Black names” have a 2.1% fewer chance of getting a call back after an interview.
-Studies done at the University of Chicago and the University of California Berkeley in which over 83,000 entry-level job applications were submitted and results showed that 7% of all jobs in the experiment were prejudiced against traditionally "Black names."
-This research concludes that candidates with more "ethnically-sounding" names were less likely to get a call back.
+In recent years, some evidence points to workplace discrimination based on names.
+A study in the early 2020s concluded that applicants with traditionally black names have 2.1% less chance of getting a callback after a job interview.
+Studies by the University of Chicago and the University of California, Berkeley, in which over 83,000 entry-level job applications were submitted, showed that 7% of all jobs in the experiment were biased against traditionally black names.
+The research asserted candidates with black names were less likely to have a callback and eventual employment.